Erfan-Ahmadi/erfan-ahmadi.github.io/TheForgeExamples.md

 It's been a wonderful couple of weekends for me and I learned a lot of Graphics Techniques and GLSL and HLSL along the way.

-I've been implementing these examples in TheForge API which is based on Modern Graphics APIs (Vulkan, DX12, Mertal)
+I've been implementing these examples in TheForge API which is based on Modern Graphics APIs (Vulkan, DX12, Metal)

 [GitHub](https://github.com/Erfan-Ahmadi/TheForgeExamples)